heber-silva/CKA-Obsidian-Vault/Workloads/Pod.md

 **Note:**
 You need to install a [container runtime](https://kubernetes.io/docs/setup/production-environment/container-runtimes/) into each node in the cluster so that Pods can run there.

-The shared context of a Pod is a set of Linux namespaces, cgroups, and potentially other facets of isolation - the same things that isolate a [[Container]].
+The shared context of a Pod is a set of Linux namespaces, cgroups, and potentially other facets of isolation - the same things that isolate a [Container](Container.md).
 Within a Pod's context, the individual applications may have further sub-isolations applied.

 A Pod is similar to a set of containers with shared namespaces and shared filesystem volumes.